What is a credential stuffing attack?

 Secondly, it’s gotten easier, thanks to widespread password reuse across multiple online platforms.
 The dark web and a flourishing underground economy provide cybercriminals with opportunities to buy, sell and trade compromised login credentials obtained from data breaches.
 Using these large databases of usernames and passwords, cybercriminals can easily access account credentials and use them to launch credential stuffing attacks.

-Thirdly, the increasing sophistication of automated tools and scripts enables attackers to execute these attacks at scale with minimal effort or investment.
+Thirdly, the increasing sophistication of automated tools and scripts enables attackers to execute these types of cyberattacks at scale with minimal effort or investment.
 By leveraging botnets, for example, hackers can rapidly match millions of usernames with passwords, exploit vulnerabilities in login systems, and bypass basic cybersecurity measures.

 Lastly, the lack of strong authentication mechanisms exacerbates the risk of credential stuffing attacks.
 Inadequate bot protection measures, insufficient monitoring for suspicious login attempts and outdated password policies can create vulnerabilities for hackers to exploit and compromise customer accounts.